 Labor Accidents and Occupational Diseases, which covers disability, death, temporary incapacity for work and temporarily reduced working capacity due to a labor accident or an occupational disease.

-Unemployment fund covers employees who have worked and made social insurance contributions for at least nine out of the most recent 15 months.
-The daily unemployment benefit is 60% of the applicant’s average daily wage during the last nine month period for which social insurance contributions were made.
+The unemployment fund covers employees who have worked and made social insurance contributions for at least nine out of the most recent 15 months.
+The daily unemployment benefit is 60% of the applicant’s average daily wage during the last nine-month period for which social insurance contributions were made.
 The duration for which the benefit is paid depends on the duration the social insurance payments have been made.
 The scheme is as follows: